Man Wins $5 Million From Lottery Scratchers Ticket Sold At North Natomas Safeway

 SACRAMENTO (CBS13) — A Sacramento area man’s California Lottery Scratchers ticket paid off big time.

-On Friday, lottery officials said that Darius Williams won the top prize of $5 million from the “$5,000,000 Platinum Payout Scratchers” ticket he brought from the North Natomas Safeway store.READ MORE: 'The Sky's The Limit For The U.S. Economy,' Says Economic Analyst
+On Friday, lottery officials said that Darius Williams won the top prize of $5 million from the “$5,000,000 Platinum Payout Scratchers” ticket he brought from the North Natomas Safeway store.READ MORE: Ring Videos Show Creepy Encounters By Man At Home of Sacramento Mother And Her Children

-Williams was one of several recent lottery Scratchers winners across California.READ MORE: Search On For Suspects Who Broke Into Del Oro High’s Gym, Caused $31K In Damage
+Williams was one of several recent lottery Scratchers winners across California.READ MORE: 'I Thank God': More California Churches To Offer Vaccines In Effort To Reach Underserved Communities

 Lottery officials say they’ve record-breaking sales in recent weeks of Scratchers and other games.
 Last week, Scratchers even saw an all-time weekly high sales of $152 million.